VBMA History

 Today, VBMA is the principal visual arts facility on Florida’s Treasure Coast, serving more than 78,000 residents and visitors annually.
 In 2025, ReMuseum recognized VBMA as one of the nation’s best-attended small museums, ranking first among museums with budgets under $12 million, not located in a city with high tourist traffic.

-The Museum will celebrate 40 years in 2026.
+The Museum celebrates 40 years in 2026.
 Its growing permanent collection of American Modernism and global Contemporary art, a robust exhibition program of original and major touring shows, art school, and more, has earned the Museum’s reputation as a cultural magnet for art viewing and art making.

 The Vero Beach Museum of Art is accredited by the American Alliance of Museums and is a membership-based 501 (c) (3) organization pursuant to chapter 212, Florida Statutes.